 Your Autumn Blaze Maple can be planted any time of year!

-We try to avoid plants being in transit over the weekend, this is why we ship all orders at the beggining of the week.
 You will receive a tracking email from FedEx when your order has been shipped.

 Most products are shipped throughout the year unless specified as “Spring” or “Fall” Delivery.
 On rare occasions, we will delay shipping if we see severe weather forecasts for your area or ours or if we encounter other unusual issues.
 If you do have a delayed item, we would be happy to send your other items sooner at your request.